Resolution 3877 - Annexation - Northwest Tracts 234RESOLUTION NO. 3877

 A major storm drainage system may need to be built for

-However, as individual propel -ties are developed, storm
+However, as individual properties are developed, storm

 drainage will be a consideration in the approval of